ayushnix/tessen/README.md

 [issue](https://github.com/ayushnix/tessen/issues) or [raise a PR](https://github.com/ayushnix/tessen/pulls).

-`tessen` is written to work only on wayland compositors such as [sway](https://swaywm.org/).
+`tessen` is written to work only on wayland wlroots compositors such as [sway](https://swaywm.org/).
 If you'd rather use [fzf](https://github.com/junegunn/fzf) to copy your password-store data on both xorg/x11 and wayland, check out [pass-tessen](https://github.com/ayushnix/pass-tessen).

 ### Why use `tessen`?